feedbackward/sgd-roboost/README.md

 (sgd-roboost) $ conda install pytorch cudatoolkit=[CUDA version] -c pytorch -c conda-forge
 ```

-being sure to replace `[CUDA version]` with the appropriate CUDA toolkit version depending on your hardware (if applicable; see <a href="https://pytorch.org/get-started/locally/">theofficial PyTorch site</a> for more details).
+being sure to replace `[CUDA version]` with the appropriate CUDA toolkit version depending on your hardware (if applicable; see <a href="https://pytorch.org/get-started/locally/">the official PyTorch site</a> for more details).

 <a id="setup_data"></a>
 ## Setup: preparing the benchmark data sets

 Please follow the instructions under <a href="https://github.com/feedbackward/mml#data">"Acquiring benchmark datasets"</a> using our `mml` repository.
 The rest of this README assumes that the user has prepared any desired benchmark datasets, stored in a local data storage directory (default path is `[path to mml]/mml/mml/data` as specified by the variable `dir_data_towrite` in `mml/mml/config.py`.

 Henceforth, we will refer to the directory housing the HDF5-formatted data sub-directories as __Data-Main__.

 <a id="setup_torch"></a>